Home / Languages / Duolingo Spanish Review

 Lots of ads in the free version

-They say this major change was for improved learning science and user experience, but if we’re being honest with ourselves, part of it was driven by the desire to get more people to upgrade from free to paid.
+They say this major change was for improved learning science and user experience, but just being honest, part of it was driven by the desire to get more people to upgrade from free to paid.

-The free version under the new format is harder to navigate than if you have the paid version, and with the heavier ad impressions, I just think they’re really trying to get people to pay up for the Super version.
+The free version is a lot harder to navigate than the paid version.
+With the heavier ad impressions, I think they’re trying to get people to pay up for the Super version.

 Duolingo Spanish Positives (What I Like)

-Now let’s switch gears and discuss the things I actually do like about Duolingo Spanish.
+Now let’s switch gears and discuss what I actually like about Duolingo Spanish.

 Path Offers Learning Structure

-Even though everyone loved the old tree and skills framework, the reality is that it wasn’t perfect either.
-Because you could jump around to learn whatever you want, it gave the program a very hodge podge feel.
+Even though everyone loved the old tree and skills framework, the reality is that it wasn’t perfect.
+You could jump around to learn whatever you want, which gave the program a very unorganized feel.

-In fact, that’s why Duolingo had suggested ways of using the program, such as the waterfall method (which by the way, not that many people used).
-The reality is that there are lot of people with 1,000+ day streaks who still have low confidence in their ability to speak Spanish.
+That’s why Duolingo had suggested several new approaches, such as the waterfall method (which not very many people used).
+The reality is that there are a lot of people with 1,000-day streaks who still have low confidence in their ability to speak Spanish.

 They just don’t feel comfortable jumping in and holding conversations.
 And the reason for this, at least in part, was the lack of structure.
-People used the learning modules willy nilly, and there was no flow to the program.
+People used the learning modules here and there, as there’s no clear flow to the program.

 Duolingo Spanish drill